bfox9900/CAMEL99-ITC/README.md

 ###Latest Updates
 ### Apr 15 2018:
-Overall speed up by writing HERE ALLOT  >DIGIT and HOLD as code words.
-The improves compilation speeds and number printing is 50% faster.
+- Overall speed up by writing HERE ALLOT  >DIGIT and HOLD as code words.
+This improves compilation speeds and number printing is 50% faster.

 ### Apr 17 2018
-Found a bug where the new faster scroll obliterated first two sprite records when scrolling.
+- Found a bug where the new faster scroll obliterated first two sprite records when scrolling.
 Repaired.

 ### May 9 2018
-Committed change in 2.0.13 which fixes an old bug that caused difference entry address for DOVAR between cross-compiler varibles and TI-99 created variables.
+- Committed change in 2.0.13 which fixes an old bug that caused difference entry address for DOVAR between cross-compiler varibles and TI-99 created variables.
 Homemade cross-compilers... what are you gonna do?

 ### Jun 3 2018 V2.0.15
-SND! is now a code word.
+- SND! is now a code word.
 Speeds up writes to the sound chip by 75% for a 2 byte penalty.(more important with background players)

-?ABORT is smaller because it use SOURCE instead of HERE COUNT. (totally missed that)
+- ?ABORT is smaller because it use SOURCE instead of HERE COUNT. (totally missed that)

-">BODY" was a wrapper on 2+.
+- ">BODY" was a wrapper on 2+.
 Now it is a code word synonym for 2+.

 ### Jun 8 2018 V2.0.16
-Oops, Making a faster >BODY broke the multi-tasker.
+- Oops, Making a faster >BODY broke the multi-tasker.
 Somehow changing R14 ??
 Removed >BODY from KERNEL.
 It now loads in the DSK.START file as a library file: TOBODY.F

 ### Jun 21, 2018 V2.0.18